 1 Oak New York (453 W 17th St, New York)

 Open Wednesday through Sunday from 11pm to 4am.

-1 OAK New York is known for its refined atmosphere and artsy vibe.
-As a staple of New York City's vibrant nightlife , 1 Oak offers nights of partying with electronic music, lots of booze and hot New York girls.
+1 OAK New York is known for its refined atmosphere and artistic atmosphere.
+As a staple of New York City's vibrant nightlife , 1 Oak offers party nights with electronic music, lots of alcohol and hot New York girls.
 This club is also a popular party spot for tourists visiting the Big Apple.

 Marquee New York (289 10th Ave, New York)

 Open Wednesday, Friday and Saturday from 11pm to 4am.